merenlab/merenlab.org/_posts/anvio/2019-10-08-anvio-scg-taxonomy.md

 You will not get perfect taxonomy with scg-taxonomy, but you will some taxonomy *very* rapidly.
 Anvi'o scg-taxonomy module will not estimate taxonomy for bins that are very low completion.
 It will not estimate taxonomy for eukaryotic bins.
 In `--metagenome-mode` you will not see any evidence of the populations from which the assembler did not recover any of the ribosomal proteins anvi'o uses for taxonomy estimation.

 Yes.
 You will not get perfect taxonomy, but the reality is nothing will give you perfect taxonomy.
 There is no such thing as perfect taxonomy.
 Taxonomy is a mess.
 Thanks to heroic efforts by those who try to find an order in this mess (such as those who gave us SILVA or GTDB), we, as a community, try to find the best place to attach our genomes in the tree of life.
-But from building trees to determine single-copy core genes to identify them in genomes to define and assign taxonomic names, everything slowly falls apart as we struggle between sensitivity, feasibility, and accuracy of our approaches.
+But from building trees to determining single-copy core genes, to identifying them in genomes, to defining and assigning taxonomic names, everything slowly falls apart as we struggle between sensitivity, feasibility, and accuracy of our approaches.
 For those of us who need taxonomy, the struggle is real.
 Our best option is to make sure we confirm the taxonomic affiliations of our genomes and bins.
 Which, despite the popular belief, may require manual work in some occasions using pangenomics, phylogenomics, studing ANI, BLAST'ing things around, etc. But I still hope the anvi'o scg-taxonomy will help you to develop some initial insights into *your* taxonomic mess 😇

 I would also suggest you to take look at [GTDB-Tk](https://github.com/Ecogenomics/GTDBTk).
 It will almost certainly do a better job to estimate taxonomy (we are hoping to publish a small note with proper benchmarks on accuracy).
 The GitHub page of GTDB-Tk suggests that it requires ~100Gb of memory, ~27Gb of storage, and takes about ~1 hour per 1,000 genomes when using 64 CPUs.
-Anvi'o scg-taxonomy takes about 100Mb space on a laptop computer wiht 16Gb memory and 4 CPUs, and takes about 20 seconds to assign taxonomy to 1,000 genomes.
-Of course this time doesn't include standard items in anvi'o workflow that takes place before anvi'o scg-taxonomy but is required for it to run, such as the time it takes to create an anvi'o contigs database, running HMMs on it, etc. But regardless, you should always be extra careful with things that are fast.
+Anvi'o scg-taxonomy takes about 100Mb space on a laptop computer with 16Gb memory and 4 CPUs, and takes about 20 seconds to assign taxonomy to 1,000 genomes.
+Of course this time doesn't include standard items in anvi'o workflow that take place before anvi'o scg-taxonomy but are required for it to run, such as the time it takes to create an anvi'o contigs database, running HMMs on it, etc. But regardless, you should always be extra careful with things that are fast.

 Both for `anvi-run-scg-taxonomy` and `anvi-estimate-genome-taxonomy` programs accept `--debug` flags.
 If things don't make sense, you should re-run these programs with the `--debug` flag to see additional information.

 This is an extremely new feature and we hope it will contribute to your journey in microbial 'omics and your anvi'o experience.
-Please keep in mind just like everyting in anvi'o, the evolution of this feature will be heavily influenced by your feedback and suggestions.
+Please keep in mind just like everything in anvi'o, the evolution of this feature will be heavily influenced by your feedback and suggestions.
 Please let us know if something doesn't work for you!

 {% include _join-anvio-slack.html %}